samsquire/ideas4/README.md

 To extend merkle support we can change the hash atomically when children change.

-Can use postgres mintransaction maxttransaction to decide on key visibility.
+Can use postgres mintransaction maxttransaction to decide on key visibility and check active transactions to see if they are finished.

 # 47. Loop selection and autoparallelization